Road speed limits in the United Kingdom: Safety

 The 30 mph speed limit in built-up areas was introduced in 1934 in response to high casualty levels.
-The 70 mph (112 km/h) limit on previously unrestricted roads was introduced in 1965 following a number of serious motorway accidents in fog earlier the same year.
+The 70 mph (112 km/h) limit on previously unrestricted roads was introduced in 1965 following a number of serious motorway crashes in fog earlier the same year.

 The Department for Transport believes that effective speed management involves many components but that speed limits play a 'fundamental role' and are 'a key source of information to road users' particularly as an indicator of the nature and risks posed by that road to both themselves and other motorised and non-motorised road users.

 The Parliamentary Select Committee for Transport Safety published a report entitled 'The Ending the Scandal of Complacency' in 2007 which highlighted how casualty levels rise with increasing speed and recommended reducing speed limits on streets with high pedestrian populations and on dangerous rural roads.
 The report highlights that when two cars crash head-on at 60 mph (96 km/h) a driver has a 90% chance of dying which falls to 65% at 50 mph.
 While recommending 20 mph speed zones the committee noted that these zones 'should not rely on heavy-handed enforcement measures'.